GARUDA121/assignmet1/README.md

 # MyToken Contract

-This is a straightforward Solidity smart contract that generates a token with the name "TOCKEN" and the initials "TOC."
-It employs a mapping of addresses to balances to keep track of how many tokens each address possesses and has a total supply that starts at 0.
+This is a straightforward Solidity smart contract that generates a token with the name "TOCKEN" and the initials "NEW".
+It employs a mapping of addresses to balances to keep track of how many tokens each address possesses and has a total that starts at 0.

-Two functions, mint and burn, are included in the contract.
+Two functions, minting and burning, are included in the contract.

 ## Description